MarkBr37/MarkBr37/README.md

 # 👋 Hi, I’m Mark
 - I'm a Full Stack Developer.

-- 👀 I'm Like to learn new things, technologies, grow in the software development
+- 👀 I'm like to learn new things such as software, technologies, and grow in the software development

 ## Laguages and Tools